liu1j/4004_Project1/README.md

 # 4004_Project1
 A project to eliminate child care deserts.

-For Task 2, run "dataLoaderTask2.py" first.
+For Task 2, please run dataLoaderTask2.py first.
-It will take longer than 10 mins, plz wait patiently.
+It may take more than 10 minutes to complete, so please be patient.
-When it is over, 4 ".csv" files will be generated.
+Once it finishes, four .csv files will be generated.
-Then run "optimizerTask2.py" to get the final answer.
+Then, run optimizerTask2.py to produce the final results.